Home Fire Prevention

 Carbon Monoxide, the Invisible Killer

-Each year in America, unintentional carbon monoxide poisoning claims more than 400 lives and sends another 20,000 people to hospital emergency rooms for treatment.
+Each year in the U.S., accidental carbon monoxide poisoning kills over 400 people and sends 20,000 to the ER.

 Home Fire Escape Plans